Black Friday Marketing – 10 Social Media Post Ideas

-As people comment on such posts, you get valuable insights into customer interests.
+As people engage with such polls, you get valuable insights into customer interests.
 Instead of working based on algorithmic observations of customer interests, you get a direct response from your customers about what they like.
 This helps you optimize your audience database and better segregate the data for a more productive lead-nurturing strategy in the future.

 5. Bridge the gap between online and offline promotions

 Though Black Friday was once a big deal only for offline stores, now many brands run online discounts too.
 In fact, even ecommerce brands that operate without a physical store run Black Friday deals to keep up with the trend.

 If you have both online and offline purchase channels, then you can run similar promotions on both channels or create some online-friendly deals.
 After all, online shopping is becoming a more dominant trend.